Mohayemin/so-search/README.md

 The project his hosted at https://so-search.firebaseapp.com/

 ## Requsted features
-- Shows 10 newest and 10 most voted questions of stackoverflow.com that are created in the past week.
+- **Question list**: Shows 10 newest and 10 most voted android questions of stackoverflow.com that are created in the past week.
-- Clicking on the title of the question takes to the question thread.
+- **Question thread**: Clicking on the title of the question takes to the question thread.
+The thread includes all answers and all comments.
+The answers are sorted by most voted first.
+The the score of accepted answer is marked green.
+Note that, the question thread is not limited to the questions in the question list.
+Specifying any Stack Overflow question ID in the URL will load that question.

 ## Additional features
 **1. Identify obsolete answers**